 This is a big get for Murphy, to land Culkin as well as bringing back his American Horror Story royalty of Peters, Paulson, and Bates.
 But for Culkin, his mixed feelings for stepping back into the spotlight can be understood.

 Macaulay Culkin recently told Esquire in a cover story, “I don’t enjoy a lot of the other things that come around it.
 What’s a good analogy?
 The Shawshank Redemption.
 The way he gets out of prison is to crawl through a tube of s—, you know?
 It feels like to get to that kind of freedom, I’d have to crawl through a tube of s—.
 And you know what?
 I’ve built a really nice prison for myself.
 It’s soft.
 It’s sweet.
 It smells nice.
 You know?
 It’s plush.”

 Well, let’s see if Murphy has him crawling through anything in American Horror Story season 10.
 Culkin, who has been known to poke fun at himself, took another shot in jest as he posted a tweet shortly after the announcement of his AHS starring role…

 There are some notable names missing from Murphy’s Instagram which leads to some speculation that further cast announcements are forthcoming.
 Some of those biggies include Connie Britton, Angela Bassett, Emma Roberts, and Jessica Lange.

 WHAT IS SEASON 10 ABOUT?

 Murphy and Falchuk are notorious for keeping their storylines secret until the last possible moment.
 We can make a guess from Murphy’s cryptic cast announcement, since it was set looking out into the ocean.
-Perhaps there will be terror at an all-inclusive?
-Maybe cruise ship horror is in the works, as that was at one time an idea they were going to run with.
+So perhaps there will be one episode of terror at an all-inclusive?
+Maybe cruise ship horror episode is in the works, as that was at one time an idea they were going to run with.